EuresTinoco/EuresTinoco/README.md

 # Hi there, I'm **Eures Nivrem B. Tinoco**! 👋

-Welcome to my GitHub profile!
-I am a dedicated **BS Computer Science** student with a passion for technology, problem-solving, and continuous learning.
-I enjoy exploring programming, databases, and tools that help me create meaningful and efficient solutions.
+Welcome to my GitHub profile.
+I am a motivated BS Computer Science student with a strong interest in technology, analytical thinking, and ongoing personal development.
+I focus on exploring programming, databases, and various tools that support the creation of impactful and efficient solutions.

 ##  Education:
 ---